dptools/process_offsite_audio/README.md

 <details>
 	<summary>Finally, there are a few features that remain to be added:</summary>

+* Getting the QC CSVs to display in DPDash remains an ongoing project, but may need to make the following changes (confirming these are necessary first):
+	* Site ID in the CSV name needs to be the 2 digit site ID, not matching the site folder name
+	* CSV needs to have 1 row for every day even if there is missing data, and it needs to start at day 1 regardless of what the filename says the availability is
-* Some smaller clean-up TODO first for the DPDash CSVs to improve display
+* Some smaller clean-up TODO first for the DPDash CSVs to improve visualization
 	* Change "length(minutes)" variable name to "length_minutes" in the audio QC CSV
 	* Start rounding all float outputs in the DPDash CSVs
 	* When make these code changes need to ensure they will be fixed separately in the existing QC CSVs first
+	* Should also switch the frame extraction from the video to be every 4 minutes at this time
 * Implement the transcript manual review as a random selection of 10% of transcripts per site instead of sending all transcripts for additional review
 	* This phase will occur once a given site has had 5 transcripts reviewed - so need to keep the current code as well, have an appropriate toggle
 	* Can use the "completed" folder under box_transfers to track how many transcripts have already been pushed for review to the sites
 	* For the actual random selection, should be fine to just use a random number generator to get a 10% chance independently for each file
 	* Once it is implemented, also need to make sure that the status emails and other file accounting pieces of the pipeline are updated to appropriately reflect
-* Add preprocessing for Teams and WebEx interviews to accommodate the couple of Prescient sites that cannot use Zoom
-	* Waiting on examples of interviews from these softwares first
 * Improve how code processes non-English transcripts
 	* Switch check for required encoding to UTF-8 instead of ASCII
 	* Update transcript QC code so features are correct in every language (requires some more information from TranscribeMe in part)
 	* Should also make sure that Zoom file naming conventions are not substantially different in different countries!
+	* In general could improve how code handles random unexpected characters when they are inserted by TranscribeMe?
+* Add preprocessing for Teams and WebEx interviews to accommodate the couple of Prescient sites that cannot use Zoom
+	* Waiting on examples of interviews from these softwares first
+* Handle local video feature extraction where needed
+	* Jena is not allowed to have video uploaded to the aggregation server, although they can have the audio uploaded
+	* Awaiting contact from Jena point person about how to set up some code to handle the video portion (and related file organization) locally
 * Perhaps add video duration, resolution, and fps to the video QC to supplement the image-based/face-related features
+	* Will definitely be switching frame extraction to occur every 4 minutes to better accomodate expected interview length
+* Make a DPDash summary of QC features CSV as part of the pipeline slightly down the road?
+	* Would be nice to see an overview of the QC stats to have a better grounding in what an individual value means
+	* This could play into the summary email that I am supposed to be making anyway too
+	* Need to be more familiar with how DPDash works first though - Where would the CSV even be saved?
+Would it be one per site or one overall or potentially both?
+What columns matter?

 </details>